dampolo/coderrbackend/README.md

 If you want to use SQLite as your database, go to: coderr_backend/coderr/settings.py and comment out lines 112–117 (the current database configuration).

+On the production we are using PostgreSQL Verison 17.

 ## Installation

 Follow these steps to set up the project locally: